MrBrunotte/stefanbrunotteportfolio/README.md

 ## Contact form
 I have used the [www.emailjs.com](https://www.emailjs.com/) page to receive messages through my contact form.

+### Toaster
+I have used [React-Toastify](https://www.npmjs.com/package/react-toastify) for the toaster when submitting a message through my contact form.

 ## Available Scripts

 In the project directory, you can run: